websessed/websessed/README.md

-Footballer • Programmer • Artist
+Footballer • Programming hobbyist • Artist — Building tools I like, as Minimal as possible.